vircadia/vircadia-native-core/examples/light_modifier/README.md

 When you run the lightLoader.js script, several scripts will be loaded:
 - handControllerGrab.js (custom)
 - lightModifier.js (listens for message to create sliders for a given light)
-- lightModifierTestScene.js (creates a light and parents it to a block, then sends a message ^^)
+- lightModifierTestScene.js (creates a light)
 - slider.js (attached to each slider entity)
-- lightParent.js (attached to the entity to which a light is parented, so you can move it around)
+- lightParent.js (attached to a 3d model of a light, to which a light is parented, so you can move it around.  or keep the current parent if a light already has a parent)
 - closeButton.js (for closing the ui)
-- ../libraries/lightOverlayManager.js (custom)
+- ../libraries/lightOverlayManager.js (shows 2d overlays for lights in the world)
-- ../libraries/entitySelectionTool.js
+- ../libraries/entitySelectionTool.js (visualizes volume of the lights)

 Current sliders are (top to bottom): red